 The shares of Series A Preferred Stock, Series B Preferred Stock, Series C Preferred Stock and Series D Preferred Stock are convertible into an equal number of shares of common stock, at the option of the holder, subject to certain antidilution adjustments.
 The Series D Preferred Stock was issued at a price per share lower than the issuance price per share of the Series A Preferred Stock, Series B Preferred Stock and Series C Preferred Stock, triggering the antidilution adjustment of the conversion ratios into Common Stock of Series A Preferred Stock, Series B Preferred Stock and Series C Preferred Stock.
-Each share of Series A Preferred Stock, Series B Preferred Stock, Series D Preferred Stock is automatically converted into common stock immediately upon (i) the Company's sale of its common stock in a firm commitment underwritten public offering pursuant to a registration statement under the Securities Act of 1933, as amended, in which the per share price is at least \$11.06, and the gross cash proceeds are at least \$30.0 million; or (ii) the affirmative vote of a majority of the holders of the then-outstanding preferred stock on an as-converted Common Stock basis.
+Each share of Series A Preferred Stock, Series B Preferred Stock and Series C Preferred Stock.
+Each share of Series A Preferred Stock, Series C Preferred Stock and Series D Preferred Stock is automatically converted into common stock immediately upon (i) the Company's sale of its common stock in a firm commitment underwritten public offering pursuant to a registration statement under the Securities Act of 1933, as amended, in which the per share price is at least \$6.60, and the gross cash proceeds are at least \$30.0 million; or (ii) the affirmative vote of a majority of the holders of the then-outstanding preferred stock on an as-converted Common Stock basis.